 How do I Get a Copy of the Accident Report?

-Your attorney will evaluate the report for accuracy and will determine its usefulness in your case.
-In some instances, the report could actually be used against you.
-Your lawyer will need to know what is in the report in order to take the proper steps to preserve your rights.
+Your attorney will evaluate the report for accuracy and determine its usefulness in your case.
+In some instances, the crash report could be used against you.
+A skilled truck accident lawyer must know what is in the report to take the proper steps to preserve your rights.

 Remember that you should not answer questions from the insurance company or sign any type of settlement agreement until your attorney reviews it.
-In some cases the insurance company may offer you a low settlement in an attempt to resolve the matter quickly.
+The insurance company sometimes offers you a low settlement to resolve the matter quickly.

-Before you consider any settlement offers, make sure that you contact an experienced Houston accident attorney.
-To discuss the details of your case in a confidential consultation, contact the legal team at Baumgartner Law Firm today.
-Call 281-587-1111!
+Before you consider any settlement offers, make sure that you contact an experienced Houston trucking accident attorney.